AkinCodes/VisionaryGPT/README.md

 POST /detect/: Detect objects in posters.

-POST /auth/: Register and login users for personalized experiences.
+POST /auth/: Register and log in users for personalized experiences.

-POST /active_learning/corrections: Store corrections from users to improve model performance.
+POST /active_learning/corrections: Save corrections from users to improve model performance.

 POST /simple-test/: Simple testing endpoint for model validation.

 🎯 Purpose for Silicon Valley Recruiters
-This project has been crafted with modern best practices in software architecture, machine learning pipelines, and robust APIs to showcase my expertise in full-stack AI and computer vision projects.
+This project is designed to showcase expertise in full-stack AI, computer vision, and NLP with a focus on scalable, production-ready solutions.
 It demonstrates:

-Innovative AI Integration: I have integrated several advanced AI models (GPT-4, CLIP, YOLO, Stable Diffusion) into a seamless and scalable API.
+Innovative AI Integration: Integrating GPT-4, CLIP, YOLO, and Stable Diffusion to build an advanced system that bridges text and image generation.

-Scalability & Performance: The backend built using FastAPI ensures performance, while deployment on Render with Docker ensures easy scalability and a production-grade application.
+Scalability & Performance: Built with FastAPI for high-performance APIs and deployed on Render with Docker for easy scalability.

-User-Centric AI: By adding face recognition, OCR, and active learning features, I’ve enhanced user experience and feedback loops.
+User-Centric AI: Enhancing user experience with active learning, face recognition, and OCR for better interaction and continuous model improvement.

 🚀 How To Run The Project Locally
-Prerequisites
+Prerequisites:
 Python 3.8+

 Pip or Conda for managing dependencies

-Installation
+Installation:
 Clone the repository:

 bash